BenMcLean/Voxel2Pixel/SegmentedBrickModel.md

 * **Expected model sizes:** Majority < 256³ voxels

 **Recommended configuration:**
-* BrickPool capacity: 256 MB (32M bricks)
-* Maximum active segments: 4-8 (32-64 MB BrickTables)
-* Total memory footprint: ~300-600 MB
+* CPU: 8-16 active segments = **16-32 MB** RAM
+* GPU: 8-16 segment textures = **2-4 MB** VRAM
-* Editing window: 512³ voxels comfortably
+* Editing window: 256-384 voxels per axis (2-4 segments per axis)
+* Total memory footprint: **<40 MB** (extremely efficient!)

+**This represents a massive improvement over the old architecture:**
+- Old: 264+ MB minimum footprint
+- New: <40 MB typical usage
+- **Result:** Quest 3 can handle much larger editing sessions or allocate memory to other features

-This configuration provides ample space for typical VR sculpting and building applications while leaving headroom for engine overhead and other game assets.
+This configuration provides ample space for typical VR sculpting and building applications while leaving substantial headroom for engine overhead, gameplay assets, and physics simulation.

 ## 10.5 Graceful Degradation

 The system is designed to fail gracefully when hardware limits are reached:

-1. **BrickTable allocation failure:** Indicates insufficient RAM for segment.
+1. **Segment allocation failure (CPU):** Indicates insufficient RAM.
 User can:
+   * Unload distant segments (explicit via editor tools)
-   * Save and close distant regions
+   * Save and close regions not currently being edited
-   * Reduce active editing area
+   * Reduce active editing radius
    * Upgrade to machine with more RAM

-2. **BrickPool exhaustion:** Triggers eviction of cached bricks.
+2. **GPU texture allocation failure:** Indicates VRAM exhaustion.
 User can:
-   * Work in smaller regions
-   * Increase BrickPool size if VRAM available
-   * Accept slower performance as paging increases

-3. **GPU texture limits:** Implementation-specific.
+   * Reduce number of simultaneously loaded segments
+   * Use more aggressive segment culling based on camera distance
+   * Switch to lower-resolution GPU texture format (if applicable)

+3. **Performance degradation:** Too many segments or excessive segment thrashing.
 User can:
-   * Switch to Texture3D implementation
-   * Reduce BrickPool capacity
+   * Reduce active region size
-   * Use compute shader alternative
+   * Implement segment caching/predictive loading
+   * Profile segment access patterns

 **No artificial limits are imposed.** The system will use available hardware to its fullest extent and fail with clear error messages when physical limitations are reached, allowing users to make informed decisions about their workflows.